About Fleet Pond

 The area is managed by the Hart District Council Countryside Ranger Service in partnership with the Fleet Pond Society which provides generous support to the Countryside Rangers as well as offering exciting volunteer opportunities for the local community.

-Surfaced paths make access easy for wheelchairs, pushchairs and bicycles.
+For advice on disabled parking and access please call the rangers on 01252 623443.
+Surfaced paths make access easy for wheelchairs, push chairs and bicycles.

 Please keep dogs under close control.

 - Regulamin korzystania z łodzi / Polish Boat policy and Byelaws

 - The fishing season is now CLOSED until June 16th 2018.